 Attorney, author and political analyst Michelle D. Bernard – who is the founder, president and CEO of the Bernard Center for Women, Politics and Public Policy – will speak March 31 at Iowa State University as the spring 2015 Mary Louise Smith Chair in Women and Politics.

 She will present “How American Women are Changing Politics” at 7:30 p.m. in the Memorial Union’s Sun Room.
-The presentation – which is sponsored by the Carrie Chapman Catt Center for Women and Politics, the Office of the Senior Vice President and Provost, and the Committee on Lectures – is free and open to the public.
+The presentation – which is sponsored by the Carrie Chapman Catt Center for Women and Politics, the Office of the Senior Vice President and Provost, and the Committee on Lectures – is free and open to

 “Bernard, who describes herself as right of center, is known for her analysis of a variety of political and public policy issues, both domestic and foreign,” said Dianne Bystrom, Catt Center director.
 “In October 2014, she was named a rising star by Essence magazine for promoting social justice for people of color and minorities—particularly women.”